Ivo-Balbaert/The_Way_to_Jai/book/12_Basics of structs.md

 ## 12.2 Making struct variables
 When defining a struct no variable is defined, so no memory is allocated yet.
-You have to define a struct variable, like this:  `v: Vector2;` This variable v is defined on the stack, in § 12.5 we'll see how to make a struct on the heap.
+You have to define a struct variable, like this:  `v: Vector2;` This variable v **is defined on the stack**, in § 12.5 we'll see how to make a struct on the heap.
 All data values are contiguous in memory, that is: they are packed together successively in the order in which they are defined.

 How can we access the data in a field?